-The AD9163 uses the quad-switch architecture shown in Figure 126.
+The AD9164 uses the quad-switch architecture shown in Figure 128.
 Only one pair of switches is enabled during a half-clock cycle, thus requiring each pair to be clocked on alternative clock edges.
 A key benefit of the quad-switch architecture is that it masks the code dependent glitches that occur in the conventional two-switch DAC architecture.

-Figure 126.
+Figure 128.
 Quad-Switch Architecture

-In two-switch architecture, when a switch transition occurs and $D_1$ and $D_2$ are in different states, a glitch occurs.
+In dual-switch architecture, when a switch transition occurs and $D_1$ and $D_2$ are in different states, a glitch occurs.
 However, if $D_1$ and $D_2$ happen to be at the same state, the switch transitions and no glitches occur.
 This code dependent glitching causes an increased amount of distortion in the DAC.
-In quad-switch architecture (no matter what the codes are), two switches are always transitioning at each half-clock cycle, thus eliminating the code-dependent glitches, but, in the process, creating a constant glitch at $2 \times f{DAC}$ .
+In quad-switch architecture (no matter what the codes are), there are always two switches that are transitioning at each half-clock cycle, thus eliminating the code dependent glitches but, in the process, creating a constant glitch at $2 \times f{DAC}$ .
 For this reason, a significant clock spur at $2 \times f{DAC}$ is evident in the DAC output spectrum.

-Figure 127.
+Figure 129.
 Two-Switch and Quad-Switch DAC Waveforms

-As a consequence of the quad-switch architecture enabling updates on each half-clock cycle, it is possible to operate the DAC core at $2 \times$ the DAC clock rate if new data samples are latched into the DAC core on both the rising and falling edges of the DAC clock.
-This notion serves as the basis when operating the AD9163 in either Mix-Mode or return to zero (RZ) mode.
-In each case, the DAC core is presented with new data samples on each clock edge: in RZ mode, the rising edge clocks data and the falling edge clocks zero, whereas in Mix-Mode, the falling edge sample is simply the complement of the rising edge sample value.
+As a consequence of the quad-switch architecture enabling updates on each half-clock cycle, it is possible to operate that DAC core at $2 \times$ the DAC clock rate if new data samples are latched into the DAC core on both the rising and falling edge of the DAC clock.
+This notion serves as the basis when operating the AD9164 in either Mix-Mode or return to zero (RZ) mode.
+In each case, the DAC core is presented with new data samples on each clock edge: in RZ mode, the rising edge clocks data and the falling edge clocks zero, while in Mix-Mode; the falling edge sample is simply the complement of the rising edge sample value.